Florida Hit-and-Run Accident Lawyers

-Leaving the scene of an accident in Florida or Georgia is a serious crime.
+Leaving the scene of an accident in Florida is a serious crime.
 Even in an ideal situation, a car accident can turn your world inside out.
 But when both drivers do not remain at the scene of an accident, your life can quickly become a waking nightmare.
 Between recovering from your injuries, dealing with insurance, and trying to resume your life, a hit and run accident can feel like too much to bear.
 Drivers that do not take responsibility for their actions should be punished.

 If you have been seriously injured in a hit and run — or have lost a cherished member — give the attorneys at Farah & Farah a call today.
 There are severe penalties for committing a hit and run.
 Additionally, you may be eligible for compensation in a civil suit!